 I made my way back via the sluice gate path and found another plant that I've never noticed before; Marshmallow.
 The confectionery was originally made from the plant's roots and again, once I got my eye in it was everywhere along the path.
 The leaves were as velvety as the Restharrows were greasy.

 A little further on it was obvious why everything from Bitterns to Egrets flourish here as by the path there were many young Roach and Perch together in a shoal.
 To me it is funny to see a predator with a non-predator and if there were a size difference one would have eaten the other.

-I decided to have another quick jaunt to the island mere hide before going home via another Latté and had some more excellent views of the Marsh Harriers including a pair passing food, a Bearded Tit, a Merlin (which I spotted) and blow me if we didn't also see a juvenile Bittern that a member of staff spotted!
-Right, I've also got several shots of plants that I can't identify so ID...
+I decided to have another quick jaunt to the island mere hide before going home via another caffe latté and had some more excellent views of the Marsh Harriers including a pair passing food, a Bearded Tit, a Merlin (which I'm pleased to say I spotted first) and blow me if we didn't also see a juvenile Bittern that a member of staff spotted!